NeMo: Needle in a Montage for Video-Language Understanding: Details of Data Generation Pipeline Analysis

 In summary, the manual annotation time cost of \textit{{NeMo-Auto}} can be formulated as:

 \textbf{Theoretical Cost Reduction.} The time reduction ratio between \textit{ManualAnno} and \textit{{NeMo-Auto}} can be formulated as:

 Generally, QA annotation demands more human cognitive effort than QA cleaning (\ie, $S_1 \gg S_3$, $S_2 > S_3$).
 For short- and medium-duration videos, QA annotation typically consumes more time than video watching (\ie, $S_1 > T$, $S_2 > T$).
 Conversely, for long-duration videos, video watching requires more time than QA annotation (\ie, $T \gg S_1 + S_2$).
-Compared to Eq.~\ref{eq:t_human} and Eq.~\ref{eq:t_auto}, \textit{ManualAnno} requires significantly more time for video watching than our data generation pipeline (\ie, $3T > T$),
+Compared to Eq.~\ref{eq:t_human} and Eq.~\ref{eq:t_auto}, \textit{ManualAnno} requires significantly more time for video watching than our data generation pipeline (\ie, $3T > T$), while both methods exhibit similar time cost for QA cleaning (\ie, $S_3 \approx S_3'$).